jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 **Declarative Configuration (3 minutes):** Core Concepts | Flux
-- Flux operates based on a declarative configuration model, where the desired state of the system is defined as code.
+- Flux operates based on a declarative configuration model, where the system's desired state is defined as code.
-- This declarative approach enables organizations to define and enforce standardized CI/CD practices as code, ensuring consistency across projects.
+- This declarative approach enables organizations to define and enforce standardized CI/CD practices as code, ensuring project consistency.
 {{% /note %}}

 ---